-Students may not bring weapons, or illegal controlled substances (drugs) to school in any form.
+Students may not bring weapons or illegal controlled substances (drugs) to school in any form.
 Any items of this nature that are brought to school will result in immediate suspension or expulsion at the discretion of the Administrator.
-Depending on the nature of the incident and if the weapon was used in any type of threatening manner the school may elect to call the authorities.
+Depending on the nature of the incident and whether or not the weapon was used in any type of threatening manner the school may elect to call the authorities.
+Any offense committed on or off school grounds that involves a criminal act will result in disciplinary actions up to and including expulsion at the determination of the Administrator.
+Depending on the nature of the incident, the authorities may also be called.